 Developing great demand generation campaigns that capture viable and targeted leads is a step in the right direction for any marketer, but your work doesn’t end there.
 In fact, for successful marketing departments and agencies, this is only the beginning.

 In plain terms, our job as marketers is to generate highly qualified leads that eventually become lucrative revenue sources, but we all know it’s a little more complicated than that.
-The ability to create engaging and effective lead nurturing campaigns is what separates great marketers from merely good ones, and since you likely work in a highly competitive industry, every little bit counts.
+The ability to create engaging and effective lead nurturing campaigns separates great marketers from merely good ones, and since you likely work in a highly competitive industry, every little bit counts.

 That’s why, today, we’re going to focus on how to create automated lead nurturing campaigns that keep your audience’s attention, increase their lead scores, and result in better selling opportunities on your website and for your sales team.